qheilmann/CommandAPI-docs/docs/en/user-setup/cmd-conversion/single-command-with-args.md

 ![A command "/execute run speed" with argument suggestions for entity selectors, as well as "fly" and "walk"](/images/speedoptions.png)

 Additionally, we can apply limits to the numbers that can be provided.
-For example, here we limit the number to a value between 0 to 10.
+For example, here we limit the number to a value between 0 and 10.
 If a value is outside of that range, and error is shown to the user:

 ![A command "/execute run speed walk 15" with an error displaying `"Long must not be more than 10, found 15 at position 24: ...peed walk <--[HERE]`](/images/speedlimit.png)